 Charles Warren: The Fund Was Always Lacking Funds!

-The third difficulty was the want of money; for when Warren left London he carried off all the money of the Fund (300l.) for the expenses of the party, the Committee hoping that, as the excavations proceeded, the public interest would be shown by a flow of subscriptions.
-The Committee said: ` Give us results and you can have money.’
+The third difficulty was the want of money; for when Charles Warren left London, he carried off all the capital of the Fund (300l.) for the expenses of the party, the Committee hopes that, as the excavations proceeded, the public interest would be shown by a flow of subscriptions.
+The Committee said: ` Give us results, and you can have money.’
 Warren replied: ` No money, no results.’

-In fact, however, he had at one time advanced no less than 1,000l. out of his own resources.
+However, he had advanced no less than 1,000l.
+Out of his resources.
 The work went on for some three years with occasional interruptions.
 Warren returned home in 1870 and spent the following year preparing the results of his work for the Committee of the Fund and for the Press.

 Sir Walter Besant, in his Twenty-one Years’ Work in the Holy Land, writes:

-“It is impossible here to do more than to recapitulate the principal results of the excavations, which are without parallel for the difficulties presented and the courage displayed in overcoming them […] It is certain that nothing will ever be done in the future to compare with what was done by Warren”
+“It is impossible here to do more than to recapitulate the principal results of the excavations, which are without parallel for the difficulties presented and the courage displayed in overcoming them […] Certainly, nothing will ever be done in the future to compare with what was done by Warren.”

 Charles Warren: A Great Man and An Even Greater Archaeologist!

 It was Warren who restored the ancient city to the world.
 It was he who stripped the rubbish from the rocks and showed the glorious temple standing within its walls 1,000 feet long, and 200 feet high, of mighty masonry.
 And it was he who laid open the valleys now covered up and hidden; he who opened the secret passages, the ancient aqueducts, the bridge connecting the temple and the town.
 One of his many great finds was LMLK seals.
 He found 8 of them on his excavations around Temple Mt.